 Taking proper care of your injured finger can preserve the immediate injury and assist with a smooth recovery.

-Tips to Reduce Swelling and Inflammation:
+How to Reduce Broken Finger Swelling and Inflammation:

 - Ibuprofen: Ibuprofen is an anti-inflammatory drug which reduces swelling and relieves pain.
 If you take an anti-inflammatory drug, it can help with the initial discomfort from your injury.
 Always follow the recommended usage on the bottle.